Nullvora/mabor-bench/README.md

 cargo bb run -b unary -B wgpu-fusion -V 0.18.0 main local
 ```

-You can specify one or more versions and provide custom `burnbench` arguments to benchmark them.
+You can specify one or more versions and provide custom `maborbench` arguments to benchmark them.

 The versions can be one of: